zbrandon98/pumppals/README.md

    ```

 ## 3. Postgres
-1. Install postgres on your machine by following this tutorial. https://www.sqlshack.com/setting-up-a-postgresql-database-on-mac/.
-If you're on windows, the steps are the same once postgres is up and running: create a new user and give them CREATEDB permissions.
-2. Create a new database for your local development.
+1. Install Postgres by following this tutorial: https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database#setting-up-postgresql-on-windows
+2. Follow this tutorial to create a user and create a database: https://commandprompt.com/education/how-to-create-user-create-database-grant-privileges-in-postgresql/
+3. Grant the user you just created CREATEDB permissions with the command ```ALTER USER username CREATEDB;```

-## 4. DBeaver/TablePlus/PGAdmin
+## 4. DBeaver
-1. Install one of these tools (I use DBeaver but people literally use any of these and they are all the same).
-This is so you can view your postgres database with a nice UI.
-It also draws out some ER diagrams for you.
-2. Connect to your database using your User Interface of choice.
+By now, you should have a database and user created in postgres.
+This means you can try connecting to it in DBeaver, a nice UI tool that allows you to view your database and also view ER diagrams.
+1. Connect to your database by clicking the new database connection in the top left corner.
+It should look like a Plug with a green + sign.
+2. Choose Postgres when asked for Database type.
+3. You should only have to change 3 things: "Database", "Username", and "Password".
+Change those to the name of the database you created, the name of your user, and the password you chose for that user.
+4. If it works, then you should be able to click into the database connection and view the contents by going through it like a file structure.
+The path for our data will be ```Databases --> [dbname] --> Schemas --> public```.
+There shouldn't really be anything to see but if you can click around the "file structure" it means you're connected.

 ## 5. environment file
-Create a file called ```.env``` in the root of the codebase and paste in the following (username, password, and dbname to fit your own information).
+Create a file called ```.env``` in the root of the codebase and paste in the following (replace ```username```, ```password```, and ```db_name``` to fit your own information which is the same as what you input into DBeaver).
 ```
 DATABASE_URL="postgresql://username:password@localhost:5432/db_name?schema=public"
 ```